-To create a field that looks up "personName" in the data, you would simply type <<<<<
+To create a field that looks up "personName" in the data, you would simply type <<<<<Name>> into the template.

 To keep the text of a template simple, Docmosis is strict about identifying plain text fields and will ignore invalid fields, assuming it is just static text in the template.
-For example, <<<<cpersonName will be ignored because a closing ">" character is missing.
+For example, <<cpersonName> will be ignored because a closing ">" character is missing.
 A single space between the << and the name, or the name and >> is allowed, but more spaces will also mean the field is not recognised.